europarl/open-data-beta-testing/README.md

 Teams and individuals participating in the beta test phase will receive sample datasets and access to APIs.
 The teams involved will receive support in the form of:

 - documentation of the datasets and their models;
-- an exchange thread on GitHub to answer their questions;
+- an exchange thread on this GitHub repository to answer their questions;
 - direct support in video meetings if necessary.

 Advantages of being a beta tester: